superRaptor911/Godot_Translation_csv_generator/README.md

 # Usage

+Run script in terminal.
 ```
 ./r_godotTranslate.sh textfile.txt [languages...]
 ```

-For example: To translate your game texts into Russian, French and Spanish
+To translate your game texts into Russian, French and Spanish
 ```
 ./r_godotTranslate.sh textfile.txt ru fr es
 ```

 Where textfile.txt is the file you want to translate.
-Field 1 is your key and field 2 is the text in English and they are seperated by ',' and field 2 is in ""
+- Field 1 is your key.
+- Field 2 is the text in English and they are seperated by ',' and field 2 is in "quotes".

 Example: File for my game
 ```
 MENU_new_game,		"New Game"